What is Confirmation Bias: “People only listen what they like to listen” is a generic statement that has deep-rooted psychological meanings.

 For example: Making an investment in Bitcoin is dangerous and pointless.

 If this is an investor’s pre-occupied notion then he would most likely not invest in bitcoins in future.
-Moreover, the information that will be fed to the investor in favor of this notion would be acceptable to him.
+Moreover, the information that will be fed to the investor in favour of this notion would be acceptable to him.
 On the other hand, the information that would oppose this notion would be rejected by the investor.

 Most obviously, this particular bias is not only limited to investment but prevails in almost each and every domain.
 If you notice closely, the confirmation bias restricts you to consider only one point of view and pushes you to almost reject the others which are lethal to decision making in investment.
 In fact, in order to make good investment decisions, one needs to consider a scenario multi-dimensionally.